Darsh0510/AutoWCEBleed-Challenge-DeepNet/README.md

 This a submission to the contest conducted by MISAHUB titled AutoWCEBleed-Challenge

 # Auto-WCEBleedGen Challenge
-Automatic Classification, Segmentation and Detecton of Bleeding and Non-Bleeding Frames in a Wireless Capsule Endoscopy images.
+Automatic Classification, Segmentation and Detection of Bleeding and Non-Bleeding Frames in a Wireless Capsule Endoscopy Images.

-## Achieved Evalution Metrics
+## Achieved Evaluation Metrics

 ### Classification Metrics